-One of the key principles for Water Boards to consider in providing alternative compliance pathways is integration of multi-benefit regional projects.33 For the Volume Reduction compliance pathway, this Order specifies projects must achieve and quantify multiple benefits.
-In a recent report,34 the Pacific Institute emphasizes that effective urban stormwater capture provides an opportunity for addressing multiple benefits including flood control, water quality impairments, improving water supply reliability, providing habitat, reducing urban temperatures, reducing energy use, creating community recreation spaces, and increasing property values.
+One of the key principles for Water Boards to consider in providing alternative compliance pathways is integration of multi-benefit regional projects.32 For the Volume Reduction compliance pathway, this Order specifies projects must achieve and quantify multiple benefits.
+In a recent report,33 the Pacific Institute emphasizes that effective urban stormwater capture provides an opportunity for addressing multiple benefits including flood control, water quality impairments, improving water supply reliability, providing habitat, reducing urban temperatures, reducing energy use, creating community recreation spaces, and increasing property values.
 The Pacific Institute explains that flood control and water quality benefits are commonly incorporated into stormwater management decisions, yet water supply decisions are less common, and the Institute offers recommendations for how municipalities can facilitate community-based efforts in California and inspire further action to harnessing viable local water supply.

 The Pacific Institute and the University of Santa Barbara's Bren School of Environmental Science and Management provide an executive summary framing the topic of moving towards multiple benefit approaches for water management.
 The summary explains the Institute and University's plans to develop a systematic framework for identifying and incorporating the costs and benefits of water management strategies into decision making following these steps: 1) identifying benefits; 2) characterizing benefits; and 3) incorporating benefits.
-The summary promotes a broader consideration of benefits associated with water management decisions to achieve broader project support, avoid unintended consequences, optimize resources and cost sharing, and increase transparency.35
+The summary promotes a broader consideration of benefits associated with water management decisions to achieve broader project support, avoid unintended consequences, optimize resources and cost sharing, and increase transparency.34

-This Order encourages Volume Reduction projects to incorporate green infrastructure and low impact development principles into projects.36 The list of multiple benefits provided in the Volume Reduction compliance pathway is derived primarily from the following components within the State Water Board's Storm Water Resource Plan
+This Order encourages Volume Reduction projects to incorporate green infrastructure and low impact development principles into projects.35 The list of multiple benefits provided in the Volume Reduction compliance pathway is derived primarily from the following components within the State Water Board's Storm Water Resource Plan Guidelines: 1) definition of multi-benefit and multiple benefit projects;36 and 2) list of benefit options that each project and program implemented in accordance with the

-33 See No. 6 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
+32 See No. 6 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
 State Water Board Order WQ 2015-0075, p.
 52.

-34 "Stormwater Capture in California: Innovative Policies and Funding Opportunities," Morgan Shimabuku, Sarah Diringer, Heather Cooley; Pacific Institute; June 2018; p.
+33 "Stormwater Capture in California: Innovative Policies and Funding Opportunities," Morgan Shimabuku, Sarah Diringer, Heather Cooley; Pacific Institute; June 2018; p.
 2.

-35 "Executive Summary: Moving Toward a Multi-Benefit Approach for Water Management," Pacific Institute; and Bren School of Environmental Science and Management, University of California, Santa Barbara, April 2019, pp. II-III.
+34 "Executive Summary: Moving Toward a Multi-Benefit Approach for Water Management," Pacific Institute; and Bren School of Environmental Science and Management, University of California, Santa Barbara, April 2019, pp. II-III.

-36 See No. 5 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
+35 See No. 5 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
 State Water Board Order WQ 2015-0075, p.
 52.